AliceNN-ucdenver/Iasa/cio-january2025.md

 - Risk management in transformation
 - Innovation enablement strategies

 Just as a city's master plan must align with its economic and social goals, our technical strategy must directly support business objectives.
 This alignment sets the stage for how we execute our transformation.
+When tied directly to strategic objectives, software delivery metrics become business enablers, not just technical KPIs.
+This alignment ensures that improvements in deployment frequency or time-to-restore-service translate into tangible business value—reduced time-to-market, better customer experiences, and stronger competitive advantage.

 ## III.
 The "How": Building the Modern Enterprise

 Think of your enterprise technology landscape as a growing city.
 Just as urban planners balance immediate construction needs with long-term community vitality, modern technology leaders must create an environment that enables both rapid delivery and sustainable growth.
 Let's explore how four essential dimensions of city development map to our technology transformation journey:

-### Delivering Compelling Business Value: Building Vibrant Districts
+### 1. Delivering Compelling Business Value: Building Vibrant Districts

+> **Conversation Starter**: “How quickly and reliably can we deliver features that matter to our customers?”

 Just as city planners focus on creating thriving neighborhoods that attract residents and businesses, our first objective is to deliver articulated and compelling business value while instilling a product-centric mindset and shared ownership.
+In tech, this translates to delivering **compelling business value** with minimal friction.
 This means:

-- Getting it right the first time (like proper construction from day one)
-  * 100% release quality (meeting NFRs, IRA, QA, SIT, PIV, Production Readiness)
+- **Deployment Frequency** (e.g., 1,250 successful deployments per month)
+- **Lead Time for Changes** (shortening idea-to-production cycle)
+- **Change Failure Rate** (tracking rollbacks or service impairments)

+#### Example Targets
+- **100% release quality**: Meeting performance, security, and other Non-Functional Requirements (NFRs)
-  * Zero rollbacks or priority bug fixes within 2 weeks of deployment
+- **Zero rollbacks** within 2 weeks of deployment
-  * 1,250 successful deployments per month
-  * 80% quarterly commitments delivered
+- **80% of quarterly commitments delivered**

+---

-### Enhancing Technical Foundation: Maintaining Critical Infrastructure
+### 2. Enhancing Technical Foundation: Maintaining Critical Infrastructure

+> **Conversation Starter**: “Are we maintaining reliable roads and utilities, or are we risking gridlock?”

 Like a city's need for reliable utilities and well-maintained roads, we must enhance our technical foundation through continuous, comprehensive health assessments rooted in business priorities.
-Rather than fixing problems in silos, we take a systematic approach:
+Rather than fixing problems in silos, your technical foundation must be robust and scalable, we take a systematic approach:

-- Improving service reliability and recovery
+- **Time to Restore Service (MTTR)** (P1 target of 4 hours, P2 target of 6 hours)
-  * 10% reduction in P1/P2 incidents year over year
+- **Incident Reduction** (e.g., 10% decrease in P1/P2 incidents year over year)
-  * P1 MTTR target of 4 hours
-  * P2 MTTR target of 6.0 hours
+- **Security Posture** (percentage of repos free from vulnerabilities)

+#### Example Targets
+- **10% reduction** in P1/P2 incidents YoY
-  * 90% of active code repositories free of vulnerabilities
+- **90%** of active code repositories free of vulnerabilities

+---

-### Maturing DevSecOps: Modernizing City Services
+### 3. Maturing DevSecOps: Modernizing City Services

+> **Conversation Starter**: “Are our daily operations stuck in manual processes that slow us down or expose us to risks?”

 Similar to upgrading city services while keeping daily operations running smoothly, we're maturing our DevSecOps practices and removing toil.
 This means building fast and secure without productivity challenges and with fewer systems at risk:

-- Supporting smart trade-offs between risk and opportunities
-  * 15% CAP slippage rate target
-  * 95% KRI composite score
-- Showing clear modernization progress
+- **CAP Slippage Rate** (goal of 15%)
+- **KRI Composite Score** (95% target)
-  * 99% of apps converted to target state
+- **Modernization Progress** (e.g., 99% of apps in target state, 55% on cloud, 30% SaaS/PaaS)

-  * 55% of apps on cloud
-  * 30% SaaS and PaaS adoption
+---

-### Building Global Talent: Developing a Thriving Community
+### 4. Building Global Talent: Developing a Thriving Community

+> **Conversation Starter**: “How do we attract and retain the best talent to grow our ‘digital city’?”

-Just as great cities need engaged, skilled citizens to thrive, we're focused on building a deep, diverse bench of global talent by promoting learning and career growth:
+Just as great cities need engaged, skilled citizens to thrive, we're focused on building a deep, diverse bench of global talent by promoting learning and career growth.
+Organizations that invest in talent development see gains in innovation and culture:

-- Improving staff engagement
-  * 75% of staff participating in recognition programs
+- **Staff Engagement**: 75% participation in recognition programs
-  * Top quartile results in Gallup surveys
-- Expanding learning opportunities
-  * 32 hours of certification or learning programs per person
+- **Learning Opportunities**: 32 hours of training or certification per person
+- **Gallup Survey**: Achieve top quartile in employee satisfaction

 ## IV.
 Evolutionary Architecture in Practice